Port Pirie

 Table Chart PROFILE FAQ

-Port Pirie features high concentrations of lone person households, with a fairly typical median household size
+Port Pirie features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 61.4% of all households, including 20.6% couples with children, 25.7% couples without children, and 14.0% single parent families.
-Non-family households comprise the remaining 38.6%, with lone person households at 36.4% and group households making up 2.3% of the total.
-The median household size is 2.2 people, which aligns with the average for the Rest of South Africa.
+Non-family households account for the remaining 38.6%, with lone person households at 36.4% and group households comprising 2.3% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households